Before COVID, ASONY included Sales Tax in its published prices. There were no

 personal pies.
 These are 10" personal pies that we cook to 85-90%, let cool,

 wrap, and then freeze.
-As of now, we are wrapping in plastic film, dating them, and
+We wrap them in plastic film, date them, and label them.

-We will try to have cheese, pepperoni, mushroom, ASONY Margarita, Buffalo chicken, and maybe some others.
-We are trying to keep a daily inventory of what we have on hand so you can call in and see what we have, but this is new for us.
-Here is a link to our guidelines.
-We want feedback!
+We try to have a variety of options including cheese, pepperoni, mushroom, ASONY Margarita, Buffalo chicken, and other specialty ones.
+We have a daily inventory of what we have on hand so you can call in and see what we have.
+Here is a link to our Frozen Pie cooking guidelines.
+Please let us know how they are as we want your feedback!